 The occupational therapy process includes an OT evaluation before care starts.
 Here are the four steps your family can expect when starting occupational therapy:

 Complete OT evaluation.
-An occupational therapist first identifies your child’s strengths and needs through a thorough OT evaluation, also known as an OT assessment or screening.
-You’ll answer questions about your child’s skills, and your child will most likely demonstrate their skills via hands-on activities with the therapist.
-Evaluations can last 30 minutes to a few hours.
+An occupational therapist first identifies your strengths and needs through a thorough OT evaluation, also known as an OT assessment or screening.
+You’ll answer questions about you your skills, and you will most likely demonstrate these skills via hands-on activities with the therapist.
+Evaluations can last 30 minutes to a couple hours.

 Start therapy sessions.
-The therapist works directly with your child and your family, using various strategies and exercises to systematically improve areas of limitations and to build upon a child’s strengths.
-Some exercises your child might participate in are animal walks, obstacle courses, and therapy swing activities.
-Your family may learn strategies for supporting your child’s individualized needs at home, such as ways of supporting emotional regulation and sensory processing.
-The therapist may also recommend tools and techniques to use at home, in the community, or in the classroom to help your child succeed.
+The therapist works directly with you, using various strategies and exercises to systematically improve areas of limitations and to build upon your strengths.
+If there are others part of your care team, the therapist may teach strategies for supporting your individualized needs at home and may recommend tools and techniques to use at home, in the community, or in the classroom to help you thrive.

-Monitor your child’s progress.
-Parents and caregivers can expect ongoing progress monitoring and communication to ensure the child is achieving their short and long-term goals.
+Monitor your progress.
+You can expect ongoing progress monitoring and communication to ensure you're achieving your short and long-term goals.